Which Rutherfords owned slaves or were slaves, indentured, bought or sold?

-Over the years we have known non-white Rutherford families who lived in Milwaukee where we used to live, (we are white), but since we do not know their full American family history, we don't yet know if we are related.
+Included on this page will be information related to people with the name Rutherford, as well as Rutherford Counties which are spread across America.
+Slaves occasionally took their surnames from their slaveholders, and may also be descended from them, or chose names based on the locations they resided in when gaining their freedom.Over the years we have known non-white Rutherford families who lived in Milwaukee where we used to live, (we are white), but since we do not know their full American family history, we don't yet know if we are related

-While doing my own research for our Rutherfords, primarily in Virginia and West Virginia, I frequently come across newspaper articles or postings that reference slaves, either for sale or who were being sought as runaways.
-I have always found those postings to be interesting from a historical perspective as well as being a sad commentary on humanity.
+While doing my own research for our Rutherfords, primarily in Virginia and West Virginia, I have come across newspaper articles or postings that reference slaves, either for sale or who were being sought as runaways.
+I have always found those postings to be interesting from a historical perspective, as well as being a sad commentary on humanity.
 This family history is important and should not be buried or glossed over, but instead should be brought into the light.

 I am posting some links &/or copies of articles that may be of interest to those researching Rutherford slaves or slaveholders.
 My intent is never to abuse copyrights, so links will be cited and attributed the best I can, but I also want to show enough information to be useful to those who read this section.
 If anyone who owns these articles feels I've misused the info, please advise your ownership or connection to them, and email your request for removal or a change to the citations, as necessary.